grafana/grafana/docs/sources/datasources/azure-monitor/_index.md

 2. In the Azure Monitor data source configuration, set **Authentication** to **Workload Identity**.

-   This hides the directory ID, application ID, and client secret fields, and the data source uses managed identity to authenticate to Azure Monitor Metrics and Logs, and Azure Resource Graph.
+   This hides the directory ID, application ID, and client secret fields, and the data source uses workload identity to authenticate to Azure Monitor Metrics and Logs, and Azure Resource Graph.

-   {{< figure src="/media/docs/grafana/data-sources/screenshot-workload-identity.png" max-width="800px" class="docs-image--no-shadow" caption="Azure Monitor Metrics screenshot showing Dimensions" >}}
+   {{< figure src="/media/docs/grafana/data-sources/screenshot-workload-identity.png" max-width="800px" class="docs-image--no-shadow" caption="Azure Monitor screenshot showing Workload Identity authentication" >}}

 3. There are additional configuration variables that can control the authentication method.`workload_identity_tenant_id` represents the Azure AD tenant that contains the managed identity, `workload_identity_client_id` represents the client ID of the managed identity if it differs from the default client ID, `workload_identity_token_file` represents the path to the token file.
 Refer to the [documentation](https://azure.github.io/azure-workload-identity/docs/) for more information on what values these variables should use, if any.